Title Report

 Beneficiary: The lender on a deed of trust is referred to as the beneficiary.

 Trustee: Is a neutral third party in the deed of trust with limited powers.
-When the loan is paid in full the property is reconveyed by the trustee back to the person or persons legally entitled to the land, or, if delinquent, the property will be conveyed pursuant to non-judicial foreclosure proceedings, to the highest bidder in a public sale.
+When the loan is paid in full, the trustee reconveys the property to the person or persons legally entitled to the land.
+If delinquent, the property will be conveyed pursuant to non-judicial foreclosure proceedings to the highest bidder at a public sale.

-Statement of Information: This information statement is confidential and is used to enable the title company to eliminate title problems which may arise through similarity of the name of Seller or Buyer with the name of another person against whom there may be judgments, tax liens, or other matters affecting property ownership.
+Statement of Information: This information statement is confidential and is used to enable the title company to eliminate title problems that may arise through the similarity of the name of the Seller or Buyer with the name of another person against whom there may be judgments, tax liens, or other matters affecting property ownership.